jube-home/www.jube.io/_pages/advanced-analytics-with-r-training.md

 permalink: /advanced-analytics-with-r-training/
 ---

-Jube is an open-source transaction monitoring platform that automates machine learning while emphasizing the importance of understanding foundational ML concepts to maintain quantitative competence and demystify fraud prevention systems.
 This practical training course focuses on implementing analytical techniques in real business environments, using real-world case studies cantered on transaction monitoring while also exploring other datasets like housing prices, credit risk, and fraud simulation.